 To Shut down, sleep, or restart, then after you've opened the Start menu:

 To Sign out, then after you've opened the Start menu:

 The Start button's context menu is called the Quick link menu.
 You can open it by moving to the Start button, and pressing the Application key, but a much quicker way is simply to press the shortcut for this menu, which is Windows key + X.

 The Quick link menu contains a number of useful items, including: programs and features, Control Panel, and a Shutdown or sign out sub menu.
 The items on the menu all have access keys, so for example to shut down the computer you could press Windows key + X to open the Quick link menu, and then press the letter U twice.

 The pinned items are arranged into one or more groups.
 Each group has a group header, which contains its name, and below this are the pinned items in the group which are laid out as a grid.
 Each pinned item is represented by a tile, which can have a number of different sizes, as described in the Tiles section below.

 In a newly created Windows 10 account there are two groups: “life at a glance”, and “play and explore”.
-By default, the right hand side if the menu has two columns for displaying groups.
+By default, the pins view list of the Start menu has two columns for displaying groups.
 The first column contains the life at a glance group, and the second column contains the play and explore group.

-After opening the Start menu, you can move to the pinned items by pressing Up Arrow to move to the All apps button, and then pressing Right Arrow to move to the top of the right hand side of the Start menu.
-The focus is the group header of the first group.
+After opening the Start menu, you can move to the pinned items either by pressing Tab a few times, or by pressing Up Arrow to move to the Apps view list, and then pressing Tab once.
+The initial focus is the group header of the first group.